 On February 7, 2006, the European Court of Human Rights released a decision.
 In it, the Court rejected the plaintiffs' claims.
 It noted that the mere fact that Czech education policy led to large numbers of Roma students being enrolled in the special school system did not, on its face, evidence a discriminatory intent: "statistics are not by themselves sufficient to disclose a practice which could be classified as discriminatory."
-Because the special school system was not introduced "solely" to "cater for Roma children," the Court accepted the Czech Republic's argument that the basis for sending Roma children to special schools was "their learning disabilities as revealed in the psychological tests."382 The Court did not examine the tests themselves to determine whether they were fair or culturally biased.
+Because the special school system was not introduced "solely" to "cater for Roma children," the Court accepted the Czech Republic's argument that the basis for sending Roma children to special schools was "their learning disabilities as revealed in the psychological tests."
+The Court did not examine the tests themselves to determine whether they were fair or culturally biased.

 The decision in D.H. represents a significant retrenchment of the rights guaranteed by the European Convention.
 The Court's decision to ignore the disparate impact argument raised by the Roma plaintiffs because no de jure policy of segregation was present and because the special school system was not set up "solely" to cater to Roma children is particularly troubling and seems to indicate hostility to the notion of de facto, unofficial segregation.
-However, the impact of the Court's decision is sharply undercut by its reliance on the fact that a substantial number of the Roma plaintiffs voluntarily sent their children to special schools: "IPlarents failed to take any action, despite receiving a clear written decision informing them of their children's placement in a special school; indeed, in some instances it was the parents who asked for their children to be placed or http://www.arts.uwaterloo.ca/MINELRES/coe/court/Belglin.htm (last visited July 22, 2006).
+However, the impact of the Court's decision is sharply undercut by its reliance on the fact that a substantial number of the Roma plaintiffs voluntarily sent their children to special schools: "[P]arents failed to take any action, despite receiving a clear written decision informing them of their children's placement in a special school; indeed, in some instances it was the parents who asked for their children to be placed or to remain in a special school."
+With regard to de facto educational segregation in Romania, Roma parents have not requested that their children attend classes without non-Roma.
+On the contrary, as examined infra, Roma parents generally want their children to attend mixed classes.